ReproNim/stat-repronim-module/_episodes/05-PPV.md

 * power = $$W = 1-\beta$$

-## PPV : definition
+## PPV: definition

 PPV = $$ P(H_A \mid T_S) $$

-## PPV : How do I compute it ? where does it come from ?
+## PPV: How do I compute it? where does it come from?

 ### Let's do some basic probability